cornell-zhang/heterocl/README.md

 s[B].pipeline(B.loops[0])
 ```

-In the above example, the first loop (with loop variable ``i``) is pipelined and thus the second loop (with loop variable ``j``) is fully unrolled, while the third loop (with loop variable ``k``) remains the same.
+In the above example, the first loop (with loop variable `i`) is pipelined and thus the second loop (with loop variable `j`) is fully unrolled, while the third loop (with loop variable `k`) remains the same.

 2. HeteroCL provides a code placement interface.

 With TVM, users can specify on which the program is deployed.
 However, users cannot deploy parts of the program.
-With HeteroCL, users can decide (even in runtime) the code placement.
-Following is an exmaple of code placement.
+With HeteroCL, users can decide (even at runtime) the code placement.
+Following is an example of code placement.

 ```python
 A = hcl.placeholder((10,), name = "A")